 Practice World Peace

 Lately I’ve dialed back my consumption of news broadcasts.
 I found that the volumes of bad news followed by worse news made poor fodder for a good night’s sleep.
-I still catch news now and then, and am almost always sorry.
-One morning before work a few weeks back, I did it again.
+I still catch news now and then, visit web and am almost always sorry.
+One morning before work a few weeks back, symptoms I did it again.

 The report fragments that followed me out the door that morning were pretty upsetting.
 They included details on grisly terror activities, the scare here in the United States, and what seems to me to be continual attempts to justify maintaining the enormous military-industrial complex that President Eisenhower so presciently warned us about in 1961.

 I left the house that morning wondering if we’ll ever live in a peaceful world.
 In this age of globalization where we mix with other cultures, learn about each other’s’ histories, successes, failures, hopes and dreams it feels counter-intuitive that we would be backsliding away from achieving harmony across the globe, but there’s a lot of evidence – a lot of it on the news – that we are moving in the wrong direction.

 In other blogs I write regularly using traffic – rush-hour, aggravating traffic – as a metaphor for learning how “to be” in a world where there are lots of others trying “to be” in the same space.
 Traffic is a fairly universal experience for Americans and most of us have experienced¬†bad¬†traffic at one time or another, while a good number of us experience it on a regular basis before and after work.